nipy/nipy/doc/glossary.rst

    LGPL
       The lesser GNU public license.
-LGPL_ differs from the :term:`GPL` in that you can link to LGPL code from non-LGPL code without having to adopt the LGPL or GPL license.
+LGPL_ differs from the :term:`GPL` in that you can link to LGPL code from non-LGPL code without having to adopt a GPL-compatible license.
 However, if you modify the code (create a "derivative work"), that modification has to be released under the LGPL.
 See `wikipedia LGPL